 If you have a query that you cannot find the answer to, please contact us.
 Support office hours are 8:30am - 5pm, Mon-Fri or complete the form below.

-Every company must deliver an annual return to Companies House at least once every 12 months.
-It has 28 days from the date to which the return is made up to do this.
-This is an annual snapshot of the company to update the public register with any changes that may have occured in the last 12 months.
-Companies House will write to every company at its registered office when the annual return is due to be filed.
+Every company must deliver a confirmation statement to Companies House at least once every 12 months.
+It has 14 days from the expected date to do this.
+This is a statement confirming that the data held at Companies House is correct.
+Companies House will write to every company at its registered office when the confirmation statement is due to be filed.

 From 30th June 2016, all companies and LLPs with a made up date of on or after this date must file an annual Confirmation Statement.
 The confirmation statement replaces the annual return.

 The confirmation statement confirms that the following information held at Companies House is correct: